tencentyun/qcloud-documents/product/数据库/云数据库Hbase/操作指南/Step2.替换客户端jar包_en.md

 hbase-protocol-1.1.3.jar
 hbase-server-1.1.3.jar

-2).If not use mvn to get dependencies, you can also directly click here to [download](http://hbase-10010986.cos.myqcloud.com/%E6%89%80%E6%9C%89jar%E5%8C%85.zip) all client jar packages.
+2) If you don't use mvn to get dependencies, you can also directly click here to [download](http://hbase-10010986.cos.myqcloud.com/%E6%89%80%E6%9C%89jar%E5%8C%85.zip) all client jar packages.